-LJIST partnered with Shilo George of Łush Kumtux Tumtum Consulting, LLC, to do a land acknowledgment at a recent Transformational Communication Workshop.
+LJIST partnered with Shilo George of Łush Kumtux Tumtum Consulting, LLC, to do an acknowledgment of the original people of this land at a recent Transformational Communication Workshop.

 What we now call Portland, OR and Multnomah County were the traditional lands of the Multnomah, Kathlamet, Clackamas, Cowlitz bands of Chinook, Tualatin Kalapuya, Molalla and many other Tribes who made their homes along the Columbia River.
 Today, people from these bands have become part of the Confederated Tribes of Grand Ronde, the Confederated Tribes of Siletz Indians, as well as the Chinook Nation and Cowlitz Nation in Washington State.

-Land acknowledgment is a contemporary practice reflective of indigenous protocols to honor the land and to open spaces with reverence.
-In its modern context, land acknowledgment:
+Acknowledging the original people of the land is a contemporary practice reflective of indigenous protocols to honor the land and to open spaces with reverence.
+In its modern context, this practice:

 - Acknowledges the ancestors that were here before us and counters the “doctrine of discovery;”